Rockenbrew

 Disposable Pastuer Pipettes

 This type of pipette allows us to transfer small volumes from small or narrow-access vessels and place them carefully on, for example, a cytometer.
 They aren't much designed for accuracy and precision.
+It sort of defeats the purpose of the exercise.

-(Haemo)cytometer & Cover Glasses
+Haemocytometer & Cover Glasses

 Viability Dyes